 Is any of this relevant 2018?

-We created a test bed of over 500 website we tested myths like building back links with exact match anchor text, whether or not links all from a single IP recounted in any way differently.
+We created a testbed of over 500 websites we tested myths like building backlinks with exact match anchor text, whether or not links all from a single IP recounted in any way differently.
 We also looked at https and compared websites with and without.

 Our own algorithm

 What we discovered we put into our own algorithm which we run against websites.
 This gives a score that we think reflects Google scoring.
 In a sense, this is the secret Vanilla Circus’s success.